Mogorno/NSPS-connector-docs/docs/index.md

 >
 > - Hosting expenses for your connectors deployed in cloud platforms **won't be covered** by PortaOne.
 > - There is a local deployment option, at no extra cost, to consider:
->     - assuming test purposes or development - local PC/laptop
+>     - assuming test purposes or development - local PC/laptop;
->     - assuming production but low traffic / load (otherwise, extra server(s) is required to handle the load): [Docker Swarm managed via PortaBilling Portainer Stack](https://wiki.portaone.com/x/0fWuCg)
+>     - assuming production but low traffic / load (otherwise, extra server(s) is required to handle the load): [Docker Swarm managed via PortaBilling Portainer Stack][docker-swarm].

 ## Get started